 Over 9 weeks, Alpha will give you the chance to share thoughts and ideas on the topic, and simply discuss it in a small group.
 There's no obligation to say anything and there's nothing you can't say (seriously).
 It's an opportunity to hear from others and contribute your own perspective in an honest, friendly and open environment.

-Our next Alpha course for 2020 launches on Tuesday 13th October via our ONLINE CHURCH platform and Zoom.
+Our next Alpha course for 2021 launches on Tuesday 9th February.
 If you miss the first couple of weeks of the course, you're still very welcome to come along!

 Christianity Explored is a course which explores the life, teaching and ministry of the person at the heart of the Christian faith – Jesus Christ.
 Over 7 weeks you will read a biographical account of Jesus’ life – the gospel of Mark, and have the opportunity explore who Jesus is, what is his mission and what it means to follow him.
 Each session involves an exploration of a bible passage, a short talk, and group discussion.

-In 2020, we will run the Christianity Explored course ONLINE.
-The next course commences Tuesday 13th October.
+In 2021, we will run the Christianity Explored course throughout the year.
+The next course commences Tuesday 9th February.

 Frequently Asked Questions